john-lawniczak/Smart-Contract-Resources/README.md

 `bridges` - a blockchain [bridge](https://blog.makerdao.com/what-are-blockchain-bridges-and-why-are-they-important-for-defi/): and [Youtube](https://www.youtube.com/watch?v=xS0PyYpt6bA) connects two blockchain ecosystems.
 Bridges facilitate communication between blockchains through the transfer of information and assets.

+`bridge loan` - short-term loan allowing users to temporarily borrow funds (often stablecoins or major crypto assets) while awaiting other liquidity sources, such as the settlement of cross-chain asset transfers, DeFi protocol withdrawals, or yield farming returns.

 `Byzantine fault` or [Byzantine generals problem](https://en.wikipedia.org/wiki/Byzantine_fault) - a condition of a computer system, particularly distributed computing systems, where components may fail and there is imperfect information on whether a component has failed; thus the reason for Proof of Work

 `CFMM` - Constant Function Market Makers: [article](https://medium.com/bollinger-investment-group/constant-function-market-makers-defis-zero-to-one-innovation-968f77022159)